Foundation Insurance

 “For an additional premium, we cover the accidental escape of water or steam from a plumbing or heating system within or below the floor slab, footings, or foundation including settling, cracking, bulging, shrinking, or expansion of foundations, floor slabs, or footings that support the dwelling when damage is caused directly by accidental escape or leakage of water from a plumbing system.
 This extension of coverage applies only to property described under Coverage A — Dwelling.”

-Read More: Water Seepage and Leakage Coverage (What Homeowners Insurance Covers)
+Read more: Water Seepage and Leakage Coverage

 Compare Quotes From Top Companies and Save